patrickteye2/patrickteye2/README.md

-- 👋 Hi, I’m @patrickteye2
+- 👋 Hi, I’m Patrick
-- 👀 I’m interested in front-end
+- 👀 I’m interested in front-end development (for noww)
-- 🌱 I’m currently polishing react
+- 🌱 I’m currently polishing my skills in react.js
-- 💞️ I’m looking to contribute as much as i can
+- 💞️ I’m looking to contribute as much as I can all platforms
 - 📫 How to reach me patrick96rich@gmail.com

 <!---